Geronimo Surrender Site: History

 Crook then negotiated an agreement with Mexican President Porfirio Diaz to allow U. S. troops to cross into Mexico.
 In 1883, Crook led an expedition into Mexico and subdued Apache forces under the leadership of Chato, bringing the remaining forces back to the San Carlos Reservation.
 By the spring of 1884, all the Apache bands had been returned to the reservation, with Geronimo's band being the last to return.
 Geronimo and his people were sent to the Fort Apache Reservation.
 In May 1885, Geronimo led a group of approximately 140 men, women, and children out of the reservation, fleeing once again to Mexico.
-In February 1886, it had been mistakenly reported that Geronimo had surrendered in New Mexico, to a Lieutenant Maus.
+In February 1886, it had been mistakenly reported that Geronimo had surrendered in New Mexico, to a Lieutenant Marion Maus.
 However, that report turned out to be incorrect.
 In March 1886, Crook negotiated a surrender with Geronimo at Canyon de los Embudos.
 On March 25, Crook thought he had an agreement, and left to return to Arizona.
 He left the Indians under the control of Lieutenant Maus.
 However, that night, the Chiricahua argued amongst themselves.
 While Chihuahua led the majority of the Chiricahua back to the reservation, Geronimo led a small band of about 35 men and women into the mountains.

 Crook was relieved of his command, replaced by General Nelson A. Miles.
 Miles planned to remove all the Chiricahua from Arizona, and relocate them to reservations in Florida, thinking that would alleviate their resistance.
 Miles dispatched Captain Henry W. Lawton and Lt.
 Charles B. Gatewood to track down and capture the remaining Apaches in Mexico.
 On August 24, 1886, they caught up with Geronimo, and Gatewood informed Geronimo about the impending relocation to Florida.
 This deflated Geronimo, and he agreed to surrender, however, he would only surrender to Miles.
 The U. S. soldiers began escorting the Apache north into Arizona.
 They met with General Miles in Skeleton Canyon, arriving on August 28.
 Miles arrived on September 3.
 Geronimo and Miles met on September 3 and 4, agreeing to the terms of the surrender.
 After the agreement was signed, Captain Lawton erected the cairn of stones to commemorate the agreement.
 It was approximately ten feet across at its base and six feet high.
 Lawton wrote down a list of the officers present at the signing, placed it in a bottle, and put the bottle in the cairn.